-Bacula Enterprise Edition has always supported the different standard file backup levels that you will find in all major and professional backup solutions:
+Bacula Enterprise has always supported the different standard file backup levels that you will find in all major and professional backup solutions:

 For many organizations, data growth due to new requirements, use of new technologies, organizational changes, etc., means a schedule with regular full backups has become impractical.
 Bacula Enterprise allows these data centers to do the full set only once and then follow an Incremental forever scheme that means incremental file backup consolidation.
 Differential and incremental backups are also known as “smart backups”, because they only back up file changes that have occurred in different objects in a given period of time.